-- 5.24 By reference to section 15 of Part 2 of Schedule 2 to the AMLO, a licensee must take additional measures or EDD to mitigate the risk of ML/TF in any situation that by its nature presents a higher risk of ML/TF. - 5.25 High-risk situations for which EDD apply include: - (a) customer not physically present for identification purposes; - (b) customer or its beneficial owner being a politically exposed person; - (c) corporate customer which has issued bearer shares; - (d) customer from or transaction connected with a jurisdiction that does not adopt or insufficiently adopts the FATF recommendations; and - (e) any situation specified by the Registrar in a notice given to the licensee.
+- 5.24 By reference to section 15 of Part 2 of Schedule 2 to the AMLO, a licensee must take additional measures or EDD to mitigate the risk of ML/TF in any situation that by its nature presents a higher risk of ML/TF. - 5.25 Guidance for the application of additional measures or EDD in respect of the following situations are set out in paragraphs 5.27 to 5.50 below: - (a) customer not physically present for identification purposes; - (b) customer or its beneficial owner being a PEP; - (c) corporate customer which has issued bearer shares; - (d) customer from or transaction connected with a jurisdiction identified by the FATF as having strategic AML/CTF deficiencies; and - any situation specified by the Registrar in a notice given to the licensee. (e) - The EDD measures applied should be commensurate with the nature and level of ML/TF 5.26 risks, based on the higher ML/TF risk factors identified by the licensee.
+The extent of EDD measures should be proportionate, appropriate and discriminating, and be able to be justified to the Registrar.

-Customer not physically present for identification purposes
+Customer not physically present for identification purposes25

-- 5.26 Where a customer is not physically present for identification purposes, licensees will generally not be able to determine that the documentary evidence of identity actually relates to the customer they are dealing with.
-Consequently, the risk in respect of the customer increases. - 5.27 In order to mitigate the risk, a licensee is required to take additional measures by reference to sections 5(3)(a) and 9 of Part 2 of Schedule 2 to the AMLO.
-If a customer has not been physically present for identification purposes, the licensee must carry out at least one of the following measures to mitigate the risk posed: - (a) further verifying the customer's identity on the basis of documents, data or information referred to in paragraph 5.17 above but not previously used for the purposes of verification of the customer's identity; - (b) taking supplementary measures to verify information relating to the customer that has been obtained by the licensee; - (c) ensuring that the first payment made into the customer's account is received from an account in the customer's name with an authorized institution or a bank operating in an equivalent jurisdiction that has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 to the AMLO and is supervised for compliance with those requirements by a banking regulator in that jurisdiction.
+- Where a customer is not physically present for identification purposes, licensees will 5.27 generally not be able to determine that the documentary evidence of identity actually relates to the customer they are dealing with.
+Consequently, the risk in respect of the customer increases. - 5.28 In order to mitigate the risk, a licensee is required to take additional measures by reference to sections 5(3)(a)26 and 9 of Part 2 of Schedule 2 to the AMLO.
+Except for the situation specified in paragraph 5.29 below, if a customer has not been physically present for identification purposes, the licensee must carry out at least one of the following measures to mitigate the risk posed: - (a) further verifying the customer's identity on the basis of documents, data or

+26 Section 5(3)(a) of Part 2 of Schedule 2 to the AMLO is subject to section 5(4) of Part 2 of Schedule 2 to the AMLO.

+- information referred to in paragraph 5.17 above but not previously used for the purposes of verification of the customer's identity; - (b) taking supplementary measures to verify information relating to the customer that has been obtained by the licensee; - (c) ensuring that the first payment made in relation to the customer's account is carried out through an account opened in the customer's name with an authorized institution, or a bank operating in an equivalent jurisdiction that has measures in place to ensure compliance with requirements similar to those imposed under Schedule 2 to the AMLO and is supervised for compliance with those requirements by a banking regulator in that jurisdiction. - 5.29 If a licensee has verified the identity of the customer on the basis of data or information provided by a digital identification system that is a reliable and independent source that is recognized by the Registrar (see paragraph 5.17 above), the licensee is not required to carry out any additional measures set out in paragraph 5.28 above 27. - 5.30 Consideration should be given by licensees to mitigate ML/TF risk by obtaining copies of documents that have been certified by a suitable certifier.
+Use of an independent suitable certifier guards against the risk that documentation provided does not correspond to the customer whose identity is being verified.
+However, for certification to be effective, the certifier will need to have seen the original documentation.